GiornoGiovanna12345/MediGuide/README.md

 book doctor appointments, track their medical history and evaluate their overall wellness — all without the need for a backend or database.

-Built as part of BCSE203E — Web Programming, Winter Semester 2025-2026, Vellore Institute of Technology, under the guidance of Dr. Kauser Ahmed P.
+Built as a capstone project for Web Programming.

 ---